Roman brick

-Roman brick can refer either to a type of brick used in Ancient Roman architecture and spread by the Romans to the lands they conquered; or to a modern type inspired by the ancient prototypes.
-In both cases, it characteristically has longer and flatter dimensions than those of standard modern bricks.
+Roman brick is a type of brick used in ancient Roman architecture and spread by the Romans to the lands they conquered, or a modern adaptation inspired by the ancient prototypes.
+Both types are characteristically longer and flatter than standard modern bricks.

+History

 Ancient

 The Romans only developed fired clay bricks under the Empire, but had previously used mudbrick, dried only by the sun and therefore much weaker and only suitable for smaller buildings.
 Development began under Augustus, using techniques developed by the Greeks, who had been using fired bricks much longer, and the earliest dated building in Rome to make use of fired brick is the Theatre of Marcellus, completed in 13 BC.
-Subsequent uses of fired brick included the Scrongulus Amphitheatre, completed shortly after.
-Though its use of brick was innovative at the time, the theatre collapsed in a conflict soon thereafter.
 The process of drying bricks in a kiln made it so these bricks would not have cracks in them when they dried.
 The mudbrick took a very long time to dry and limited brick creation to certain seasons.
 The fire dried brick allowed the brick production to increase significantly, which created a mass production of bricks in Rome.

 Roman brick was almost invariably of a lesser height than modern brick, but was made in a variety of different shapes and sizes.
 Shapes included square, rectangular, triangular and round, and the largest bricks found have measured over three feet in length.
 Ancient Roman bricks had a general size of 1½ Roman feet by 1 Roman foot, but common variations up to 15 inches existed.
 Other brick sizes in Ancient Rome included 24" x 12" x 4", and 15" x 8" x 10".
 Ancient Roman bricks found in France measured 8" x 8" x 3".
 The Constantine Basilica in Trier is constructed from Roman bricks 15" square by 1½" thick.
 There is often little obvious difference (particularly when only fragments survive) between Roman bricks used for walls on the one hand, and tiles used for roofing or flooring on the other, and so archaeologists sometimes prefer to employ the generic term Ceramic Building Material (or CBM).